 This list will be regularly updated.

-- changes to the payroll tax exemption threshold are being brought forward; The threshold will increase to $1 million on July 1, 2020, 6 months earlier than planned.
+- The payroll tax threshold will be increased to $1 million from 1 July 2020, six months earlier than originally planned.

-- waive payroll tax for businesses with payrolls up to $10 million for three months (the rest of 2019-20).
+- waive payroll tax for businesses with payrolls up to $10 million for six months.

 - bring forward the next round of payroll tax cuts by raising the threshold limit to $1 million in 2020-21

-- interest free deferrals of payroll tax commencing 1 July 2020 for all businesses up to a payroll threshold of $10 million
+- interest free deferrals of payroll tax commencing 1 July 2020 for all businesses up to a payroll threshold of $10 million.
+Interest will be applied to any outstanding deferred amounts from 1 July 2022.

-- rebate on the fixed charge for 2019-20 on commercial rates for properties with an AUV below $2 million
+- rebate on the fixed charge for 2019-20 on commercial rates for properties with an AUV below $2 million.
+Commercial rate payers will receive a credit of $2,622 (equivalent to the annual fixed charge) to their 2019-20 general rates, in quarter four.
+This will be applied automatically.

 - freeze on government fees and charges